rycolab/website/content/classes/intro-nlp-s21/main.md

 ## Course Project/Assignment

 Every student has the option of completing *either* a research project or a structured assignment.
-The course project/assigment will be worth 30% of your final mark.
-The project would be an open-ended research project where students reimplement an existing research paper or perform novel research if they are so inclined.
-Please find the guidelines below.
-In the assignment, some of the questions would be more theoretical and resemble the questions you will see on the final exam.
-However, there may also be a large coding portion in the assignment, which would not look like the exam questions.
+This work will be worth 30% of your final mark.
+Both will be due on **July 15th.**

+The **research project** is an open-ended project where students reimplement an existing research paper or perform novel research if they are so inclined.
+We will require you to write a 1-page project proposal where we will give you feedback on the idea (due March 31st).
+Projects can be completed in groups of up to 4; feel free to use Piazza to reach out to other students in the course.

+In the **assignment**, some of the questions will be more theoretical and resemble the questions you will see on the final exam.
+However, there may also be a large coding portion, which would not look like the exam questions.
 For instance, we may ask you to implement a recurrent neural dependency parser.
-Please find the first portion of the assignment and the writeup template below.
 Assignments must be completed individually.
-Projects can be completed in groups of up to 4.

 <!-- ### Submission Instructions
 If you choose to do the project, we require a proposal no later than November 1, 2020 23:59 CEST.
 Further, a progress report is due December 11, 2020 23:59 CEST.
 Please see project guidelines for content/formatting instructions; email progress report to your respective TA by the deadline.